The story of on

 ON’s energy gets results

-It’s a magical summer experience when 70-100 young, playful, passionate souls discover the joy of creating music together over three weeks with 11 days of intensive rehearsals.
+It’s a magical summer experience when 70-100 young, playful, passionate souls discover the joy of creating music together over two weeks with 10 days of intensive rehearsals.
 The energy gets results!